olliesmith3/bank_tech_test/README.md

 Plan:

 classes:
-       account: knows the account holders name
-                knows the account value
+       account: knows the account value
                 knows the transaction history (array of transaction objects) can make a deposit (time will be current timestamp) can make a withdrawal